eric-schmidt/demo-cli-markdown-migration/README.md

 ## Features

+- ✅ **Two interactive modes**: Quick generation or validation with error export
 - ✅ Fetch markdown from any public URL (GitHub, Contentful assets, etc.)
 - ✅ Validate markdown syntax and structure using the `marked` parser
 - ✅ Check for broken links and missing alt text